 Knowing when to promote products can be a challenge for ecommerce brands.
 Targeting customers at the right time on the right platform and knowing the best days of the week to sell online can help you attract more customers and drive sales.

-In this post, we offer data that show the best times to promote your products online, but it’s important to use this data as general guidelines.
-Ultimately as you navigate the vast ecommerce marketplace landscape, you’ll need to leverage your own data to strategize effective promotions.
+In this post, we offer ecommerce data that show the best times to promote your products online, but it’s important to use this data as general guidelines.
+Ultimately as you navigate the vast ecommerce landscape, you’ll need to leverage your own ecommerce data to strategize effective promotions.

 When customers only had brick-and-mortar stores to choose from, it was fairly easy to predict peak shopping times: weekends and evenings, when customers were off work.
 However, since shopping has become more accessible online, these patterns have shifted.
 Instead of shopping solely on weekends and evenings, people can shop at any time.